RobTillaart/AGS02MA/README.md

 This library is experimental, so please use with care.
 Note the warning about the I2C speed, the device works at only 30 KHz.

+**WARNING: zero calibration corrupts sensors other than version 117.** see below.

 ## I2C - warning low speed